 - Mobile betting apps for iOS and Android devices

 I dedicate this section of my T20 World Cup predictions to answering some frequently asked questions.

-Predicting who will win T20 World Cup 2022 cricket is tough, given the competition.
-However, I believe that India will fulfil their potential as favourites to win the T20 World Cup 2022.
+Predicting who will win T20 World Cup 2023cricket is tough, given the competition.
+However, I believe that Pakistan will fulfil their potential as favourites to win the T20 World Cup 2023.

-Defending champions Australia will enjoy home advantage in the T20 World Cup 2022.
-However, bookmakers consider India joint favourites to lift the trophy.
-This is also intended as an answer to those who ask, will India win the T20 World Cup 2022?
+Defending champions Australia will enjoy home advantage in the T20 World Cup 2023.
+However, with the current situation bookmakers consider Pakistan joint favourites to lift the trophy.
+This is also intended as an answer to those who ask, will Pakistan win the T20 World Cup 2022?

 The T20 World Cup 2021 was won by Australia, who beat New Zealand by 8 wickets.